AnggaR96s/Reforestation/README.md

-## Why do bears have hairy coats?
-Fur protection.
+## Why are pirates called pirates?
+Because they arrr!